orestesmas/pycirkuit/README.md

 # Requirements #

 As PyCirkuit is written in python 3 and uses multiplatform GUI libraries, it loads without problems on Windows (macOS not tested).
-However, its execution relies on using some helper applications thar aren't readily available on non-GNU systems.
-For that reason, at present PyCirkuit does not work correctly (or has not been tested) on systems other than GNU/Linux.
+However, its execution relies on using some helper applications whose availability on non-GNU systems is irregular.
+Version 0.1 has been reported to work on MacOS using external tools provided by [MacPorts](https://www.macports.org/).
+Windows support is coming and planned for version 0.2.

 To run this application you need to have the following applications/libraries installed: